Sidney Crosby: Beginning of Penguins captaincy, runner–up and first Stanley Cup title (2007–2009)

 Early in the following season, on October 18, 2008, Crosby scored one goal and three assists against the Toronto Maple Leafs to surpass benchmarks of 100 goals, 200 assists, and 300 points for his career.
 On the play in which Crosby scored, teammate Evgeni Malkin assisted to record his own 200th point.
 As a result, Crosby had a team trainer cut the puck in half so both players could commemorate the achievement.
 Minor injury troubles kept Crosby from five games early in the season as he was listed day-to-day, but he was, for the most part, able to bounce back from the previous injury-riddled season and stay healthy.
 He recorded 33 goals and 70 assists for 103 points to finish third in league scoring, as Evgeni Malkin captured his first career Art Ross Trophy.
 Entering the 2009 playoffs as the defending Prince of Wales Trophy winners, the Penguins defeated the Philadelphia Flyers in the opening round before meeting the Washington Capitals for a highly publicized second-round matchup.
 The series was heavily followed as it pitted Ovechkin of the Capitals against both Crosby and Malkin, who together finished as the league's top three scorers that season.
 In the second game, Crosby and Ovechkin recorded matching three-goal efforts for their first career playoff hat-tricks in a 4–3 Capitals victory.
 Despite being down 2–0 in the series, Crosby and the Penguins won the next three games and eventually defeated the Capitals in a seventh and deciding game, in which Crosby added another two goals.
 Following a sweep of the Carolina Hurricanes in the Eastern Conference finals, Crosby opted against recent NHL tradition and picked up the Prince of Wales Trophy, which he had left untouched the previous year.
 In explanation of the change of heart, Crosby said, "We didn't touch the trophy last year, and obviously we didn't have the result we wanted ...
 Although we haven't accomplished exactly what we want ... we can still enjoy it."
-The Penguins met the Detroit Red Wings for the second straight year in the Stanley Cup Finals, and this time Crosby won his first Stanley Cup title in seven games.
+The Penguins met the Detroit Red Wings for the second straight year in the Stanley Cup Final, and this time Crosby won his first Stanley Cup title in seven games.
 At 21 years, 10 months, and 5 days, Crosby became the youngest NHL captain to win the Stanley Cup since 1895.
 (The youngest captain to lead his team to the Stanley Cup in the history of the trophy is Mike Grant of the 1895 Montreal Victorias, who was 21 years and 2 months at the time.)
 In the deciding game seven, Crosby was forced to watch all but 32 seconds of the third period from the bench after suffering a knee injury less than halfway through the second period due to a hit from Wings' winger Johan Franzén.
 Following the game, Crosby was criticized by Detroit centre Kris Draper for neglecting to shake hands with some of Detroit's players in the handshake line, most notably Wings' defenceman and captain Nicklas Lidström.
 An irate Draper was quoted as saying, "Nick was waiting and waiting, and Crosby didn't come over to shake his hand.
 That's ridiculous, especially as their captain."
 Crosby replied afterward, saying, "I just won the Stanley Cup.
 I think I have the right to celebrate with my teammates.
 I know it's not easy waiting around...
 I understand if they don't feel like waiting around.
 But you know what?
 It's the easiest thing to do in the world, to shake hands after you win.
 I had no intentions of trying to skip guys and not shake their hands.
 I think that was a pretty unreasonable comment."